-- The sponsorship segment will emerge as the leading contributor to the esports industry, observing an incremental growth of over $890 million by 2025
+- The sponsorship segment will emerge as the leading contributor to the esports market, observing an incremental growth of over USD 890 million by 2025

 - The increase in audience and participants is a significant factor for esports market growth rate with viewership expected to grow to 644 million, which include 347 million occasional viewers and 297 million esports enthusiasts by 2022

-- North America will witness an incremental growth of over $630 million due to increased investments from game publishers, venture capitalists, and traditional media
+- North America will witness an incremental growth of over USD 630 million due to increased investments from game publishers, venture capitalists, and traditional media

 ESPORTS MARKET SEGMENTATION